hrisso/lighting-project/README.md

 Linterna is a lamp appreciation web app that allows users to view high-end lamps all in one application.
 Users can view lamp details such as name, price, and description without an account.
 Upon sign up/sign in, users will be able to add, edit, and delete lamps from the collection.

 ## MVP
--Homepage, Product List page, Product Detail Page, Add Product page, Edit Product page -Authentication - Sign Up, Sign In, Sign On
+- Homepage, Product List page, Product Detail Page, Add Product page, Edit Product page
+- Authentication - Sign Up, Sign In, Sign On
--Image Carousel on the homepage
+- Image Carousel on the homepage

 ## Post MVP
--Search feature
+- Search feature
--Contact Us form
+- Contact Us form
--Sort products
+- Sort products
--Image carousel on product details page
+- Image carousel on product details page